Looking at yourself (virtually) more than ever?

 One thing that has come with this however, is a whole new level of self-awareness, which at a time like this, under these strange circumstances, can actually become a bit tiring.

 When I mention self awareness I am referring to the ability to observe and reflect on our own thoughts - to introspect.

 So as we all head online for our Zoom meetings, FaceTime chats, or IG Lives, we may be noticing that we are spending considerably more time looking at ourselves.
 But viewing ourselves through the lens of the computer camera, or through that of our mobile phones, offers us only a little square of ourselves to identify with (I quite like the ‘Brady Bunch Box’ analogy).
 Consequently, we may be becoming aware of ourselves as more of a social object (the core of the objective self- awareness theory).

 Seeing ourselves in this way online, may be revealing things about ourselves that we might not have been previously aware of.
 These could be particular traits, or mannerisms.
 Or as someone pointed out to me, a mixed Aussie and British accent.
-We therefore, may find ourselves paying more attention to our own behaviour, and may judge and evaluate ourselves more critically, and feel the need to go to extra lengths when it comes to our presentation (impression management).
+Therefore, we may find ourselves paying more attention to our own behaviour, judging and evaluating ourselves more critically, and feeling the need to go to extra lengths when it comes to our presentation (impression management).
 We may even feel more exposed, especially given the fact that we are letting people (sometime considered strangers) into our home environments.

-This is all additional information that we are having to process, so it can become super tiring and draining.
+This is all additional information that we are having to process, so it can become extra tiring and draining.